How to Watch Live TV on Kodi

 The cord-cutting revolution continues to gather pace.
 Whether you have gone cold turkey and canceled cable entirely or taken a more reserved approach and shaved the cord instead, there’s a good chance that you’re hungry for more live TV.

-Of course, video-on-demand services such as Netflix and Hulu can fill some of the void, but there’s nothing like being able to flick between different channels and mindlessly watch some footage.
+Of course, video-on-demand services like Netflix can fill some of the void and, for a price, Hulu users can watch live TV , but there’s nothing like being able to flick between free channels and mindlessly watch some footage.

 The Issue of Legality

 If you have been following the news lately, you will know that Kodi has a reputation for piracy.

 Thanks to several large repos and a near-countless number of add-ons, Kodi can (theoretically) stream almost any TV channel in the world and play virtually any movie or TV show you can think of on demand.
 But streaming copyrighted content without permission is illegal.

 In this article, we’re not interested in the illegal content.
 Aside from the fact that you’re breaking the law , the pirated content is extremely unreliable.
 Streams come and go, while on-demand video is frequently unavailable.
 It all detracts from the Kodi experience.

 Instead, we’re sticking to the legal live TV options, and we urge you to do the same.
 Not only is it more reliable, you also won’t get in trouble for watching it.

 1. BBC iPlayer

 The BBC iPlayer app is available in the official Kodi repo.
 Therefore, you can install it on your app without needing to battle with third-party repos or downloaded ZIP files.

 The app is not an official BBC product.
 It makes use of the company’s API.
 It lets you watch BBC One, Two, Three, Four, News, and Cbeebies live and on-demand.
 You can also catch up with the BBC’s back catalog of content, and listen to the British broadcaster’s many radio channels.